tissadeking/cyclops_ihu/README.md

 # Intent-Based Human Interface (CyclOps)

 This repository contains some not all of the components in the CyclOps Intent-based Human Interface (IHU).
+This is only the TUBS IHU Part.
+The components from the other partners which are NLP Chat and Info Retrievel are not here.

 ## Installation